Asuka period: Foreign relations

 From 600 to 659, Japan sent seven emissaries to Tang China.
 But for the next 32 years, during a period when Japan was formulating its laws based on Chinese texts, none were sent.
 Though Japan cut off diplomatic relations with China, Japan sent 11 emissaries to Silla, and Silla is also recorded in Nihon Shoki as sending embassies to Japan 17 times during the reigns of Emperor Tenmu and Empress Jitō.
 The ruling classes of Yamato and Baekje were on amicable terms, and Yamato deployed its navy to aid Baekje, in 660–663, against an invasion by Silla and Tang China (see battle of Baekgang).

+The Taika Reform in the mid-7th century was also a measure toward centralization of power and showed some progress.
+However, the greatest catalyst for centralization came in the latter half of the 7th century, when Japan suffered a crushing defeat at the hands of Chinese Tang dynasty in the Battle of Baekgang.
+After this defeat, the various factions within Japan reached a consensus, and by advancing the development of the national system, the process of centralization began to accelerate rapidly.

 Numerous official missions of envoys, priests, and students were sent to China in the seventh century.
 Some remained twenty years or more; many of those who returned became prominent reformers.
 In a move greatly resented by the Chinese, Shotoku sought equality with the Chinese emperor by sending official correspondence addressed "From the Son of Heaven in the Land of the Rising Sun to the Son of Heaven of the Land of the Setting Sun."
 Shotoku's bold step set a precedent: Japan never again accepted a subordinate status in its relations with China.